 5.1 This report seeks to reproduce in one document a number of policies which have been implemented over a number of years.
+It does not seek to introduce any new policies, nor revise any existing policies.

 6. Implications for Resources